Ask Slashdot: What Is Your View On Sloot Compression?

 Damn, should I be afraid for my life now?

+I can do the same thing and decompress 256 video files, so you're probably safe.

 Dead scammer, not dead inventor.
-(Score:2)
+(Score:3)

 I believe it was a scam.
 He never really had that good compression.
 Either he got cold feet and offed himself before he had to deliver the product that would not work, or someone else found out and killed him in a a rage at being tricked.